dougsweetser/Q/docs/Math/analysis.md

 ##  4 Other Derivatives

 So far, this work has only involved future timelike derivatives.
-There are five other regions of spacetime to cover.
+There are five other regions of space-time to cover.
 The simplest next case is for past timelike derivatives.
 The only change is in the limit, where the scalar approaches zero from below.
 This will make many derivatives look time symmetric, which is the case for most laws of physics.